ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 where valid values are ``intel`` or ``gnu``.

-If users want to build the optional GSI and rrfs_utl components for RRFS, they can add the --rrfs argument.
+If users want to build the optional GSI and rrfs_utl components for RRFS (NOTE: These components are not currently available for use at runtime), they can add the --rrfs argument.
 For example:
 .. code-block:: console

    ./devbuild.sh --platform=hera --rrfs